Program Overview- The Brockport Oxford Program

 which is the main research library of the University of Oxford.
 The Bodleian (affectionately called "Bodley" or "The Bod") is one of the oldest libraries in Europe and in Britain, and is only second in size to the British Library, the national library of the United Kingdom.

-TUITION (at Brockport and at Oxford University in most Humanities, Social Sciences, and Mathematical, Physical and Life Sciences Programs)
+- BROCKPORT TUITION (covers tutorials in most Humanities, Social Sciences, and Mathematical, Physical and Life Sciences Programs)

 DOES NOT INCLUDE: